aptech/docs/docs/CR-trigamma.rst

 ----------------
 .. function:: trigamma(x)

-    :param x:
+    :param x: data
     :type x: MxN matrix or N-dimensional array

-    :returns: y (*MxN matrix or N-dimensional array*) , trigamma.
+    :returns: y (*MxN matrix or N-dimensional array*), trigamma.

 Remarks
 -------

-The trigamma function is the second derivative of the log of the gamma function with respect to its argument.
+The :func:`trigamma` function is the second derivative of the log of the gamma function with respect to its argument.